Essential Tools for Indian Cooking

 Basic Kitchen tools

 Knife – Every budding chef’s dream is to have a quality knife in their arsenal, and this 6-inch all-purpose Chef’s knife from Wusthof does any job well.
-It is very comfortable to hold and makes chopping feel less of a chore.
+It is very comfortable to hold and makes chopping less of a chore.

 Chef's knife

 Chopping board – It is best to separate chopping boards for veggies and meat.
 That’s why I like Index™ with knives from Joseph Joseph.
-This set includes four color-coded cutting boards with four corresponding knives to help reduce cross-contamination and make food preparation even easier.
+This set includes four color-coded cutting boards with four corresponding knives to help reduce cross-contamination and make food preparation easier.A chopping board and knife set

 Color coded cutting boards with corresponding knives

-Kadhai / Wok – I have 2 of them – T-Fal one for stir-frying, and the Futura brand to make curries.
-I would think one would be sufficient, to begin with.
+Kadhai / Wok – I have 2 of them – T-Fal, one for stir-frying, and the Futura brand to make curries.
+I would think one would be sufficient to begin with.
 If you want something long-lasting, go for Anolon chef’s casserole.

 Black kadhai / wok